cldf-datasets/uratyp/README.md

 (v) an `example` whenever the answer is 1 'yes'; the examples falling in the area of morphology or syntax are provided with glosses, while phonological examples are provided with the International Phonetic Alphabet<br/>
 (vi) a `comment` whenever necessary.

-The literary sources used to fill out the language tables are included in the BibTeX file `UT_sources.bib`.
+The literary sources used to fill out the language tables are included in the BibTeX file `UT_sources.bib` situated in ......
 Whenever the information as regards the answer, example, and a comment came from the language expert, the name of the expert is represented in source column.
-The list of people who acted as language experts can be obtained from teh file `Contributors.md`.
+The list of people who acted as language experts can be obtained from the file `Contributors.md`.

 ### `GB`